Skip to content

 What is an end user license agreement (EULA)?

 The goal of a EULA is to govern the relationship between software developers and their users.
-For example, a company may want to remind its users that they are not allowed to redistribute the software after purchasing it.
+For example, a company may want to remind its users that they are not allowed to use the software for any illegal activity — such as transactions on the dark web.
+The EULA must specify after purchasing it.
 Buying the product does not give them the right to create copies and sell to third parties at a profit.

 Another agreement in the EULA might be that the user agrees to the processing of their personal information, payment details, user generated content, and liability waivers.